lineartimer/WebAppStarterPack/doc/notes.md

 npm install --save-dev @testing-library/react npm install --save-dev @testing-library/jest-dom

-This will add these libraries as dev dependencies to package.json and npm install will install them with later builds.
+This will add the libraries as dev dependencies to package.json and npm install will install them with later builds.

-Create a file named setupTests.js in the src folder and add this one line to it:
+Create a file named setupTests.js in the src folder and add:

 import '@testing-library/jest-dom';

+// This is needed otherwise TextEncoder won't be found by react-router import { TextEncoder, TextDecoder } from 'util';

+global.TextEncoder = TextEncoder;
+global.TextDecoder = TextDecoder;

 To run all tests: